 We demonstrate this new method by evaluating the causal relationships of 458 known associations between DNA methylation and gene expression levels using summary level data.
 The causal direction is heavily influenced by how much measurement error is present in the different assaying platforms.
 For example, if DNA methylation measures typically have higher measuremet error than gene expression measures then our analysis suggests that DNA methylation levels would be more often the causal factor in the association.
-Indeed, previous studies which have evaluated measurement error in these platforms do support this ,45 though making strong conclusions for this analysis is difficult because measurement error is likely to be study specific.
+Indeed, previous studies which have evaluated measurement error in these platforms do support this position (44,45), though making strong conclusions for this analysis is difficult because measurement error is likely to be study specific.

 In our simulations we focused on the simple case of a single instrument in a single sample setting with a view to making a fair comparison between MR and the various mediation-based methods available.
-However, MR strategies exist for other scenarios, for example if there are multiple instruments for the hypothesised exposure then the problems described here may be circumvented16.
-Likewise, if there is at least one instrument for each trait then bi-directional MR can offer solutions to inferring the causal We restricted the simulations to evaluating the causal inference between quantitative traits, but it is possible that the analysis could be extended to binary traits by using the genetic variance explained on the liability scale, taking into account the population
+We note that it is straightforward to extend the MR Steiger approach to multiple instruments, requiring only that the total variance explained by all instruments be calculated under the assumption that they are independent.
+Multiple instruments can indeed help to circumvent some of the problems described here in other ways also, for example by evaluating the proportionality of the SNP-exposure and SNP-outcome effects (16).
+Additionally, if there is at least one instrument for each trait then bi-directional MR can offer solutions to inferring the causal direction (46).
+We restricted the simulations to evaluating the causal inference between quantitative traits, but it is possible that the analysis could be extended to binary traits by using the genetic variance explained on the liability scale, taking into account the population prevalence (47).

 In this work we assumed that pleiotropy (the influence of the instrument on the outcome through a mechanism other than the exposure) was not present.
-Recent method developments in ,25 have focused on accounting for the issues that horizontal pleiotropy can introduce when multiple instruments are available, but how they perform in the presence of measurement error remains to be explored.
+Recent method developments in MR (24,25) have focused on accounting for the issues that horizontal pleiotropy can introduce when multiple instruments are available, but how they perform in the presence of measurement error remains to be explored.
 An important advantage that MR confers over most mediation based analysis is that it can be performed in two samples, which can considerably improve power and expand the scope of analysis.
 However, whether there is a substantive difference in two sample MR versus one sample MR in how measurement error has an effect is not yet fully understood.
 We have also assumed no measurement error in the genetic instrument, which is not unreasonable given the strict QC protocols that ensure high quality genotype data is available to most studies.
-We have restricted the scope to only exploring non-differential measurement error and avoided the complications incurred if measurement error in the exposure and outcome is correlated, however our analysis goes beyond many previous explorations of measurement error by assessing the impacts of both imprecision (noise) and linear transformations of the true variable on causal inference.
+We have restricted the scope to only exploring non-differential measurement error and avoided the complications incurred if measurement error in the exposure and outcome is correlated.
+We have also not addressed other issues pertaining to instrumental variables, such as exposure missspecification, where the instrument is used for a particular variable due to that variable's non-causal correlation with the true exposure.
+However our analysis goes beyond many previous explorations of measurement error by assessing the impacts of both imprecision (noise) and linear transformations of the true variable on causal inference.